-- Compact: Take your compaction tool and compact the gravel to eliminate air pockets.
+- Compact: take your compaction tool and compact the gravel to eliminate air pockets.

 Step 3: Reinforcement of the concrete slab for the heat pump

-The idea is to install a wire mesh or reinforcement (steel bar)
+The idea is to install a wire mesh or reinforcement (steel bar).

 Step 4: Drainage

-If you have a water drain, you can connect to it, if not, you will have to create a slope to ensure the water flow.
+If you have a drainage shaft, you can connect to it.
+If not, you'll need to create a slope to ensure that the water runs off.

 Step 5 : Formwork for PAC concrete slab

-- Formwork installation: Lay out your beautiful rectangle around the slab area on the gravel + welded mesh.
-It needs to be aligned and stable.
+- Formwork installation: Lay out your beautiful rectangle around the slab area on gravel + welded mesh.
+It needs to be well aligned and stable.
 Use whatever you have on hand to stabilize it.
 You don't want it to move while the concrete is being poured.